Privacy is your right

 How we collect data

-We only collect data from you directly.
-We don’t collect data via any other means.
+Other than the data associated with payments, we only collect data from you directly.
 If you haven’t shared it with us then we don’t have it.

 On what legal grounds do we process your data?